NG-ZORRO/ng-zorro-antd/docs/faq.en-US.md

 ### Where can I get help with Angular?

 You can checkout the official docs and Angular forums.
-A good trick is to search on Google using `[keywords] -angular` to prevent `angularjs`'s interference.
+A good trick is to search on Google using `[keywords] -angularjs` to prevent `angularjs`'s interference.
 For example, you can type in `angular ngmodel -angularjs` to learn more about `ngModel` without struggling in out-dated Angular.js things.

 ### Relationship between NG-ZORRO and Ant Design